 05 Dec What documents are included in a home report in Scotland?

-The Home Report is designed to provide potential buyers with more information about a property they are thinking of buying prior to them submitting an offer.
+The Home Report in Scotland is designed to provide potential buyers with more information about a property they are thinking of buying prior to them submitting an offer.
 You are required to have a copy of the properties Home Report before the property goes on the market for sale and a copy has to be available to potential buyers.

 The Home Report includes three separate documents; The Single Survey, Energy Performance Certificate (EPC) and the Property Questionnaire.